Lamivudine and Zidovudine Tablets

 Mechanism of Action

-Lamivudine and Zidovudine Tablets are an antiviral agent [see Clinical Pharmacology (12.4)].
+Lamivudine and Zidovudine Tablet is an antiviral agent [see Clinical Pharmacology (12.4)].

-Pharmacokinetics in Adults: Lamivudine and Zidovudine Tablets: One lamivudine and zidovudine tablet was bioequivalent to 1 EPIVIR (lamivudine) Tablet (150 mg) plus 1 RETROVIR (zidovudine) Tablet (300 mg) following single-dose administration to fasting healthy subjects (n = 24).
+Pharmacokinetics in Adults: Lamivudine and Zidovudine Tablet: One lamivudine and zidovudine tablet was bioequivalent to 1 lamivudine tablet (150 mg) plus 1 zidovudine tablet (300 mg) following single-dose administration to fasting healthy subjects (n = 24).